GuansongPang/ADRepository-Anomaly-detection-datasets/Readme.md

 }
 ```

+**A continuously updated repository for SOTA deep anomaly detection implementation is made publicly available at https://github.com/GuansongPang/SOTA-Deep-Anomaly-Detection**

 ## Numerical Datasets

 Seven datasets from the KDD19 paper - DevNet - are available at the [DevNet_datasets](https://github.com/GuansongPang/anomaly-detection-datasets/tree/main/numerical%20data/DevNet%20datasets) folder in this repository.
 The basic statistics of these datasets are shown below.